ryantixier/DU-project-1/README.md

 ### History

 This section displays options to select from the spirits featured on the website; selecting one of the thumbnails will provide a brief, historical synopsis of the chosen spirit.
-Additionally, there is a thumbnail labelled "About the Bar"; clicking this section will display a summary of the history of the bar itself.

 ### Advisory